 Penske's environmental services department dedicates considerable attention to managing and reducing waste streams normally associated with truck vehicle maintenance and truck fueling activities.
 The waste management program is designed to minimize waste generation, recycle wastes that are generated and ensure proper disposal to limit their impact on the environment.
 We recycle virtually all streams, including:

 - Several million gallons of used oil and thousands of drums of used oil filters every year

 Waste disposal vendors are periodically audited by Penske, and are required to meet strict requirements in order to demonstrate that they comply with environmental regulations and are good corporate stewards.

-Penske manages its solid waste by continually monitoring solid waste volumes, right-sizing our dumpsters and instituting recycling programs for cardboard and plastic where feasible.
+Penske manages its solid waste by continually monitoring solid waste volumes, right-sizing our dumpsters and instituting recycling programs for cardboard, paper, organics, plastic, glass, aluminum and wood.

 In California, renewable diesel provides a realistic pathway for fleets to reduce emissions from well to wheel as the industry continues to decarbonize.
 Penske first piloted renewable diesel in Southern California for several months to ensure there were no adverse effects on vehicles or their operation.
 To the contrary, Penske found an overall net positive effect on the vehicles related to renewable diesel.
 Of note were reduced maintenance-related issues along with the added benefits of lower overall emissions and a cleaner fuel compared with traditional ultra-low sulfur diesel.

 Penske is expanding its use of renewable diesel in California through a preferred supplier agreement with Shell Oil Products U.S. The renewable diesel provided by Shell is fully compatible with all diesel engines.